unrulable/jesse-blog/_drafts/2023-12-12-AML-is-trash.markdown

 # Finding the Sweet Spot: Privacy and Security Tango

 Now, let's not throw the baby out with the bathwater.
 We get it – fighting financial crime is essential.
 But can't we do it without sacrificing our privacy?
-Here's how we could find that sweet spot:
+Here's some thoughts:

 ## **1. Keep It Transparent**